Summer 2017 – Branding Truth In Lies – the wait (readers), the writing (KO)

 I truly was just playing around because I had used a like photograph on Seeing Julia‘s cover…

 So, I had to change that cover, too.
-But I always liked this black and white photograph for Seeing Julia.
+Similar.
+Uh huh.
+Still, I love it.
+So, here’s the updated Seeing Julia.

-This one better depicts Jake Winston and Julia Hamilton.
+This one completely depicts Julia Hamilton.
 Love, love, love.
 I hope you do, too.
 And, if you missed this one, go here and you can sign up for my newsletter and get if for FREE.

 Branding.
 Book covers.
 Changes.